OWASP/www-project-safetypes/README.md

----

-layout: col-sidebar
-title: OWASP safetypes
-tags: example-tag
-level: 2
-type: code
-pitch: A very brief, one-line description of your project

----

 # About
 Safetypes is a Java library, which aims to decrease the cost and effort for input validation for REST APIs.

 ## Summary
 The safetypes-java library contains special classes which can substitute their conventional alternatives in Java and which aid input validation on deserialization level, when used in a REST API implementation.

 ## Example
 safetypes-java contains classes which can be used instead of String when declaring a request parameter:

 ```